 They Have Different Effects on Your Brain Activity

 There are patients who are diagnosed with OCD that present significantly higher activity or hypermetabolism in their frontostriatal circuits.
-It means that that brain section is overactive.
+It means that the brain section is overactive.
 On the other hand, patients suffering from ADHD exhibit deficient activity or hypometabolism.
 To suggest that a part in their brain is less active in people with that condition.

 They Have Different Risk Tolerance Levels